Doctor of Theology

 Course Details

-The Sydney College of Divinity may admit to candidature in the ThD those persons who have attained:
+The Sydney College of Divinity Graduate Research School may admit to candidature in the Doctor of Theology those persons who have attained:

 • A Bachelor (Hons) degree or equivalent with results at Class II, Division 1, from the Sydney College of Divinity or an equivalent institution; OR

-• A Graduate Diploma with a GPA of 3+ and one 18 cp research unit at Distinction level from the Sydney College of Divinity or an equivalent institution; OR
+• A Graduate Diploma with a GPA of 3+ and one 18 credit point research unit at Distinction level from the Sydney College of Divinity or an equivalent institution; OR

-• Qualifications deemed by the College to be equivalent to or higher than those above.
+• Qualifications deemed by the College to be equivalent to or higher than those above; OR

-In all cases, prior studies should include sufficient preparation to undertake the proposed research in a theological discipline.
+In all cases, prior studies should include sufficient preparation to undertake the proposed research in a theologically related area.

 English Language Requirements

-Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction require a minimum IELTS (or equivalent) score of 7.0 in all bands of the test.
+Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) overall score of at least 7.0 with no subtest below 6.5.

 Some thesis topics may require competence in ancient and/or modern foreign languages or other relevant areas of knowledge.